bryce/onlinecalculatortest/CalcTestPlan.md

 S4 = Trivial (It does not impact productivity or efficiency)

-The issues will be review with product and dev to ensure agreement of severity and its priority
+The issues will be review with product and development to ensure agreement of severity and its priority

 ### Success Criteria

-Once a complete test cycle has been done, all the issues will be reviewed with bth the product and development leads to determine what issues are required to be fixed before release to production.
-Once those issues are determined the testers will test those issues as they are released and once all those issues have been fixed, a final full regression cycle will be run.
+Once a complete test cycle has been complete, all the issues will be reviewed with the product and development leads to determine what issues are required to be fixed before release to production.
+Any required issues will be tested by the testers as they are completed development and once all those issues have been fixed, a final full regression cycle will be run.

-This process of test, review and test will continue until there are no more launch critical issues and QA will test off on the release.
+This process of test, review and re-test will continue until there are no more launch critical issues and QA will test off on the release.